-COLORECTAL CANCER CONTROL PROGRAM FY 2015 APPROPRIATIONS FACT SHEET CENTERS FOR DISEASE CONTROL AND PREVENTION
+COLORECTAL CANCER CONTROL PROGRAM FY 2016 APPROPRIATIONS FACT SHEET CENTERS FOR DISEASE CONTROL AND PREVENTION

-FY 2014 President's 2015 Budget FY 2015 Suggested \$43,294,000 \$40,371,000 \$70,000,000
+FY 2015 President's 2016 Budget FY 2016 Suggested \$43,294,000 \$40,371,000 \$70,000,000

 CDC's Colorectal Cancer Control Program (CRCCP) provides funding to 25 states and 4 tribes across the United States for five-year cycles.
 The CRCCP's goal is to increase colorectal (colon) cancer screening rates among men and women aged 50 years and older to 80 percent in the funded states.
-The program is implementing population-based approaches to increase screening rates through policy and health systems change, targeted outreach, case management and limited provision of direct screening services.
-Colorectal cancer screening is an effective intervention that not only can identify cancer at an early stage when treatment is most effective, it can also prevent cancer by finding and removing precancerous polyps.
-With additional funding of \$28 million, CDC could expand the program nationwide to all 50 states - potentially increasing the use of life-saving cancer screening for millions of adults.
+The program is implementing population-based approaches to increase screening rates through organizational policy and health systems change, targeted outreach, patient navigation, and limited provision of direct screening services.
+Colorectal cancer screening is an effective intervention that not only can identify cancer at an early stage when treatment is most effective but also prevent cancer by finding and removing precancerous polyps.
+With additional funding of \$28 million, CDC could expand the program nationwide to all 50 states - and increase the operational support and use of life-saving cancer screening among unscreened adults.